-On behalf of the Company's Board of Directors and staff, we thank you, the Company's member-insureds, for your support and loyalty.
+On behalf of the Board of Directors and staff, we thank you, the Company's member-insureds, for your loyalty and support.
 We invite any advice or suggestions you may have for how ICI Mutual can best continue to serve your interests and those of the fund industry.

-rul T. Steiner
+anul T. Steine